RIP To Opening Ceremony, A Store That Taught Us How To Find Ourselves

 Cracking what Opening Ceremony was seemed like the key to cracking what New York City was all about.
 And cracking that meant finally going to Howard Street.

 Inside, a sales clerk stopped me to ask me who my jacket was designed by.
-She didn’t flinch when I told her it was from the clearance bin at Urban Outfitters, and instead said that it reminded her of this new designer they had gotten in late last year from, she was super into it, and, Would I like to see?
+She didn’t flinch when I told her it was from the clearance bin at Urban Outfitters and instead said that it reminded her of this new designer they had gotten in late last year, she was super into it, Would I like to see?

 Advertisement